0m4ric4/SonarRobot/README.md

 The robot hardware is set up using a Raspberry Pi 3, and an Android application is used for controlling the mobile robot and monitoring the enivornment

-Distances to nearby obstacles are measured using a sonar waves, and distance is visually scaled up to a specific precision at the software level
+Distances to nearby obstacles are measured using sonar waves, and distance is visually scaled up to a specific precision at the software level

 Multithreading is used to de-couple database interaction from obstacle detection, achieving smooth interaction.